shadow/tgen/README.md

 See [doc/Tools-Setup.md](doc/Tools-Setup.md) for setup instructions for the TGenTools toolkit that can be used to parse and plot `tgen` log output.

-See [doc/TGen-Modeling.md](doc/TGen-Modeling.md) for examples of how to generate TGen config files with embedded traffic models.
+See [doc/TGen-Overview.md](doc/TGen-Overview.md) for an overview of how to use a graph to instruct TGen how it should generate traffic, and then see [doc/TGen-Options.md](doc/TGen-Options.md) for a description of all options supported by TGen.

-See [doc/TGen-Config.md](doc/TGen-Config.md) for the format of the configuration file and the possible options that can be used when generating traffic models.
+See [doc/TGen-Markov-Models.md](doc/TGen-Markov-Models.md) for a description of how to create and use markov models to instruct TGen how to generate streams in a traffic flow and packets in a stream.